 Ica | Ica has mild, dry weather year-round.
 Expect temperatures in the mid 60s to upper 70s.
 In June, Ica rarely experiences any precipitation.

-Cusco | Expect cool temperatures in the upper 30s and low 60s during the day and dipping into the low 30s at night.
+day and dipping into the low 30s at night.
 It can be windy up in the mountains.
-It will also be the start of the rainy season, so afternoon thunderstorms will be common.
+It will also be the start of the